run-ai/docs/docs/developer/cluster-api/reference/inference.md

 # Inference Workload Parameters

 Following is a full list of all inference workload parameters.
-The text below is equivalent to running `kubectl explain inferencepolicy.spec`.
-You can also run `kubectl explain inferencepolicy.spec.<parameter-name>` to see the description of a specific parameter.
+The text below is equivalent to running `kubectl explain inferenceworkload.spec`.
+You can also run `kubectl explain inferenceworkload.spec.<parameter-name>` to see the description of a specific parameter.

 ```
-KIND:     InferencePolicy
+KIND:     InferenceWorkload
 VERSION:  run.ai/v2alpha1

 RESOURCE: spec <Object>

 DESCRIPTION:
-     The specifications of this InferencePolicy
+     The specifications of this InferenceWorkload

 FIELDS:
    annotations	<Object>